kwabenasapong/openpldoc/manual/source/songs.rst

 .. image:: pics/songimporter_zionworx.png

 After clicking :guilabel:`Next` your import will be complete.
-Then press :guilabel:`Finish` and OpenLP will be ready to use the songs that you have imported from ZionWorx.

 Creating or Editing a Song Slide
 ================================